Edinburgh Science Festival is an annual two-week festival that runs over the Easter holidays.

 Pleasance: See the full access statement here

 National Museum of Scotland: See the full access statement here via AccessAble site

 Royal Botanic Garden Edinburgh: Download full access statement here

 There are many accessible toilets around Science Festival venues.
 Below is a list of the venues that have accessible toilets.

 All our core venues have baby changing facilities too.

 There are three changing places toilets location around Edinburgh City Centre, two located in north Edinburgh and two located in Edinburgh west.
-A Mobiloo will also be available at Pleasance for Monday 8 April and Saturday 13 April.
+A Pamiloo will also be available at Pleasance for 11, 12, 15 and 17 April.

 Please see the Changing Places website for further information on the specifications of each of these toilets.